 The only equipment you need for this is a book or board that's about 2 inches thick and wide enough to stand on with both feet.

 To start, place the heels of your feet on the book with your feet 8-12 inches apart and your hands on your hips.

 Squat down until your thighs are parallel to the floor, then raise yourself up again slowly.
 Keep your head up and back as straight as possible throughout the exercise.
 To help do this, pick a point on the wall just above eye level and look at it while you're doing your squats.

 Don't go any lower than parallel to avoid hurting your knees.

 This is an excellent exercise for developing your calf muscles, those muscles on the back of your lower legs, which help you jump quickly when you don't have time to squat for a full-blown leap.

 The only equipment you need is the same book or board you used for the squats and a sturdy chair or wall to lean against.

 To start, place the balls of your feet on the edge of the board with your feet a few inches apart.
 Place your hands on the back of the chair and use it only to help keep your balance.
 Pick one foot up and hold it in the air while you exercise the other one.
-Then you’ll switch legs and repeat.
+Then, switch legs and repeat.